OfWolfAndMan/CCIE-Lab-Automation/README.md

 Paths should be defined in the script to suit your needs.
 Things that may need to be changed in the script includes:

-	-SCP server IP
+- SCP server IP

-	-SCP server path
+- SCP server path

-	-Router/Switch serial IPs and ports, and in-band IPs
+- Router/Switch serial IPs and ports, and in-band IPs

-	-Path to your scenario/baseline/hardening configurations on the box running the script
+- Path to your scenario/baseline/hardening configurations on the box running the script

 **Known Bugs:**